Prithul-the-creator/clipwave-ai/README.md

 - `DELETE /api/jobs/{job_id}` - Delete a job
 - `GET /api/videos/{job_id}` - Download processed video
 - `WS /ws/{job_id}` - WebSocket for real-time updates

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.